kevinaraujo/serverless-api/README.md

-#Serverless-app
+# Serverless-app

-Application based on serverless framework to be used on cloud.
+Api application based Nodejs and serverless framework to be used on cloud.

-#Getting Started
+# Getting Started

 Run `sls offile` to up the server locally.